 Case in point: A slightly faded curtain is usually considered fair wear and tear damage and should not entitle the landlord to deduct from the security deposit.
-On the other hand, if the tenant breaks something that will not be damaged under normal circumstances (for example shattering an expensive ceiling light or cracking the bathtub), the landlord may justifiably deduct your security deposit to fix or replace the damaged items.
+On the other hand, if the tenant breaks something that would not be damaged under normal circumstances (e.g. shattering an expensive ceiling light or cracking the bathtub), the landlord may justifiably deduct your security deposit to fix or replace the damaged items.

 Do make sure the clause clearly states a firm deadline for when the security deposit will be refunded.
 In general, your security deposit should be returned to you upon the return of keys at the end of the tenancy.

 Sometimes, however, it’s not unusual for the agreement to specify a seven to 30-day waiting period after the end of the tenancy before the return of the Security Deposit.
 This period is for the landlord to accurately assess the cost of any repairs that may be needed.

 3. Maintenance and Repair

 For clauses that involve repair and maintenance, check the amount that you are liable for.
 As a tenant, you’re required to pay for minor repairs caused by wear and tear.
 This helps to ensure that you strive to keep the property in good condition.

 A standard rental agreement usually states that tenants are liable to pay for any repair and maintenance costs that fall below a certain amount.
 This amount can range from $150 to $300 and could be for things such as air-conditioning servicing, tap repairs, and new light bulbs.

 Should the cost of repairing an item exceed the amount that you’re liable for, the landlord is obliged to cover the remaining cost.